madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

 something that looks a bit like numbers.

 In the function signature, we use the `Fixpoint` to denote a recursive function.
-This is because Coq encodes recursion in its type theory and implement what's called iso-recursion.
+This is because Coq encodes recursion in its type and implement what's called iso-recursion.

 For integers, Coq does not use the regular atomic data types we know from